pulumi/pulumi-hugo/BLOGGING.md

 ## Make a New Post

-1. Move onto a new branch for your blog post using `git checkout initials/your-blog-post` (replace initials with your initials, and replace your-blog-post with the name of your blog post).
+1. Move onto a new branch for your blog post using `git checkout -b initials/your-blog-post` (replace initials with your initials, and replace your-blog-post with the name of your blog post).

 2. Resist the temptation to copy-and-tweak an existing post!
 Instead, run the following command into the terminal (at the root of the project).
 This will generate a new file,